enthdegree/f100/readme.md

 - Battery cartridge
     - The standard is Nikon MS-12 (4xAA batteries).
 Ebay price exceeds $100 which is obscene.
     - Bogdanbogvzyan sells compatible design files for $10 at Cults3D: https://cults3d.com/en/3d-model/gadget/nikon-ms-12-aa-battery-holder-for-f100 .
 3D prints of that can be found for $30 shipped.
     - I attempted to print that design with PLA (Thank you HackManhattan) but it failed during assembly due to layer separation and the screws sheared out of their holes.
-If I tried printing it again I’d do it on its side rather than vertically as the designer recommends.
-Since then I bought a PA12 print off CraftCloud for $30.
-- Focus screen
+      If I tried printing it again, against the designer's recommendation I’d print it on its side instead of vetically.
     - The standard is Nikon Type B Focusing Screen 2599.
 Ebay price is $28.
     - No easy way to roll your own fresnel lens as far as I know.
 I don’t know why ground glass of the right thickness wouldn’t work OK.
 Dimensions in Figure 1.
 - Film door